 • Severe intoxication of the body, affecting the brain.

-However, in many cases of epilepsy, allthe above-described reasons are completely irrelevant.
-In order for the child to have epilepsy, it is enough ordinary genetic predisposition.
-It is the genetic predisposition that causes an increased excitability of brain cells, a violation of metabolic processes, normal electrical activity.
+However, in many cases of epilepsy, everythingthe above reasons turn out to be completely irrelevant.
+For a child to develop epilepsy, a simple genetic predisposition is enough.
+It is the genetic predisposition that causes increased excitability of brain cells, disruption of metabolic processes, and normal electrical activity.

 Types of epilepsy in children

-Doctors distinguish several varietiesepilepsy, depending on the nature of its origin and the features of the course of the disease.
-Different types of epilepsy require absolutely different principles of treatment and care for a sick child.
-So, what is it like, this mysterious epilepsy?
+Doctors distinguish several varietiesepilepsy, depending on the nature of its origin and the characteristics of the disease.
+Different types of epilepsy require completely different principles of treatment and care for a sick child.
+So, what is this mysterious epilepsy?

 • Idiopathic anemia.

-Immediately after the doctors appearreason to believe that a child suffers from epilepsy - usually after the first attack - they begin to conduct a thorough examination of the child, whose purpose is to identify the root causes that cause the disease.
-However, sometimes doctors can not find those reasons that triggered the development of epilepsy.
-And in this case we are talking about the "asymptomatic" form of the disease - idiopathic anemia.
-In such cases, when collecting an anamnesis, it turns out that one of the relatives of the baby, often very, very distant, also suffered from epileptic seizures.
-But do not panic if someone from your family and friends has suffered from epilepsy - this does not mean that your children's epilepsy will be a compulsory companion.
-By inheritance, only the propensity to epileptic seizures can be transmitted, but not the disease itself.
-And on deciphering the electroencephalogram doctors clearly see the epilepsy characteristic pathological electrical activity of the brain, but the disease itself is not always present in the child.
+Immediately after the doctors havereason to believe that the child suffers from epilepsy - usually after the first attack - they begin to conduct a thorough examination of the child, the purpose of which is to identify the underlying causes of this disease.
+However, sometimes doctors fail to find the causes that provoked the development of epilepsy.
+And in this case, we are talking about the "asymptomatic" form of the disease - idiopathic anemia.
+In such cases, when collecting anamnesis, it turns out that one of the baby's relatives, often very, very distant, also suffered from epileptic seizures.
+But do not panic if one of your relatives and friends suffered from epilepsy - this does not mean that epilepsy will necessarily accompany your children.
+Only a tendency to epileptic seizures can be inherited, but not the disease itself.
+Moreover, when decoding the electroencephalogram, doctors clearly see the pathological electrical activity of the brain characteristic of epilepsy, but the disease itself is not always present in the child.
 It manifests itself only in the presence of certain unfavorable factors.
-Incidentally, the prognosis for idiopathic form is most favorable.
+Incidentally, the prognosis for the idiopathic form is the most favorable.
 And the course of this form of the disease is also the easiest.

 • Symptomatic epilepsy.

-Symptomatic epilepsy, or secondary,develops in the event that the cause of its occurrence is some organic brain damage.
-There is a fairly large number of various factors that can lead to the onset of organic brain damage.
+Symptomatic epilepsy, or secondary,develops if the cause of its occurrence is some organic damage to the brain.
+There are quite a large number of different factors that can lead to the occurrence of organic damage to the brain.
 Such factors include:

 • Adverse effects on the child during intrauterine development.